oracle/fmw-kubernetes/docs-source/content/idm-products/oam/create-oam-domains/create-oam-domains-using-wdt-models.md

 The example below uses an NFS mounted volume (`<persistent_volume>/accessdomainpv`).
 Other volume types can also be used.
 See the official Kubernetes documentation for Volumes.

-**Note**: The persistent volume directory needs to be accessible to both the master and worker node(s).
+**Note**: The persistent volume directory needs to be accessible to the administrative host and worker node(s).
 In this example `/scratch/shared/accessdomainpv` is accessible from all nodes via NFS.

 To create the persistent volume run the following commands: